nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Editing personal details of a patient**
+**Use case: Editing personal details of a patient (Coming soon)**

 **MSS**

 1. User requests to find a certain patient by typing his/her name in the CLI
 2. PlannerMD shows a list of patients with that name
 3. User requests to edit the personal details of a specific person in the list
-4. PlannerMD edits the patient's personal details is be reflected immediately
+4. PlannerMD edits the patient's personal details which is reflected immediately

     Use case ends.